 - Receive a certificate

-- You will have up to 30 days from the date you registered to complete the class.
-You can come and go to the class as your schedule allows.
+- You will have up to 30 days from the date you registered to complete the webinar.
+You can come and go to the webinar as your schedule allows.

-- Approved for Childcare Providers continuing education hours in Nebraska, Georgia, Iowa and South Dakota.
+- Approved for Childcare Providers continuing education hours in Nebraska, Georgia, and South Dakota.